App Design to Spark Unexpected Moments of Joy

 Takeaways

 This was my first designation, and I learned a lot from working with my peers!
 Most notably, I discovered a lot about time management within a team, as we were split into two different time zones.
-Also, I discovered that a user base will not always be monogamous - in fact, it almost always isn't.
+Also, I discovered that a user base will not always be homogeneous - in fact, it almost always isn't.

 Other takeaways:

-• Consider how to integrate business and user needs (e.g. users get discounts, businesses get exposure)
+• Consider how to integrate business and user needs (e.g. users get discounts, businesses get exposure).

 • 40 hours is not enough time to create an optimal solution; I wish we had time for testing!
 This challenge demonstrated how iteration in design is crucial.